zhou0265/store-admin-a2/README.md

 - [Azure OpenAI API Key](https://azure.microsoft.com/products/cognitive-services/openai-service/)

 ### Running the app

-The app relies on the [product-service](../product-service), [makeline-service](../order-service), and optionally the [ai-service](../ai-service) along with mongodb and rabbitmq instances running.
-A docker-compose file is provided to make this easy.

-To run the necessary services, clone the repo, open a terminal, and navigate to the `store-admin` directory.
+To run the necessary services, clone the repo, open a terminal, and navigate to the repo directory.

 If you have access to OpenAI or Azure OpenAI, open the `docker-compose.yml` file, uncomment the `ai-services` block, and add your OpenAI or Azure OpenAI credentials.